robidev/iec61850_open_server/README.md

 Run the Docker compose file;
 `$ sudo docker-compose -f substation.yml -f substation.simulator.yml up`

+To stop the Docker compose file;
+`$ sudo docker-compose -f substation.yml -f substation.simulator.yml down`
+Other methodes to stop the docker-compose file to lead to issues at a restart.

 open the client via the browser at;
 http://127.0.0.1:5000